websanco/liferay-learn/docs/dxp/7.x/en/using-search/search-administration-and-tuning/synonym-sets.md

 Synonym Sets are only supported when using Elasticsearch as your search engine.
 Learn about installing Elasticsearch in [Getting Started with Elasticsearch](../installing-and-upgrading-a-search-engine/elasticsearch/getting-started-with-elasticsearch.md).

-Synonym Sets work with fields indexed in two locales: English and Spanish.
-Thus, the assets supporting localization out-of-the-box work with Synonym Sets.
+Synonym Sets currently work with fields indexed in either of the following out-of-the-box locales: English or Spanish.
+Liferay assets with localizable fields in either of these two languages work with Synonym Sets.

 The [`=>` format](https://www.elastic.co/guide/en/elasticsearch/guide/current/synonyms.html) supported in Elasticsearch is not supported through the Synonyms Set UI.